 Biggest Little Fur Con

 As governments restrict gatherings of people, furry conventions are being postponed or canceled.
-Here's a quick run down of events in March and April and their status as of April 3 09:30 EDT (UTC-4) in response to the COVID-19 pandemic - updates to come.
+Here's a quick run down of events in 2020 and their status as of May 28 22:25 EDT (UTC-4) in response to the COVID-19 pandemic - updates to come.

 The term "ghosting a convention" is when a person attends and hangs around, but has not paid the organizers to do so.
 It’s seen as a major faux pas in the furry fandom due to the amount of time, effort and money their fellow fans put forth in order to put on the events.